-nor assistance constituted the main source of funding for NCOs in the region.
+After the Central Asian countries gained independence in the early 1990s, foreign donor assistance constituted the main source of funding for NCOs in the region.
 International organizations provided grants to NCOs for various projects and paid significant attention to the training of NCO representatives in necessary skills of activity management and fundraising.
 At that time, the legislation of Central Asian countries generally encouraged and facilitated the growth of foreign funding through favorable regulation and an absence of administrative barriers for local organizations to obtain foreign aid.